epfl-lara/smart/README.md

 # [![Release][release-img]][latest-release] [![Build Status][larabot-img]][larabot-ref] [![Gitter chat][gitter-img]][gitter-ref] [![Apache 2.0 License][license-img]][license-ref]

-Stainless 0.7.3s is a fork of [Stainless](https://github.com/epfl-lara/stainless) which showcases formal verification of smart contracts written in a subset of Scala, and the compiler of this subset to Solidity.
+Stainless for Smart Contracts 0.7.4s is a fork of [Stainless](https://github.com/epfl-lara/stainless) which showcases formal verification of smart contracts written in a subset of Scala, and the compiler of this subset to Solidity.